Jose Siri Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Red Sox's 4.65 team ERA ranks 24th among all league pitching staffs.
+- The Red Sox have the 24th-ranked team ERA among all league pitching staffs (4.64).

-- Red Sox pitchers combine to give up the fifth-most home runs in baseball (77 total, 1.4 per game).
+- Red Sox pitchers combine to allow 77 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- The righty last pitched on Saturday against the Arizona Diamondbacks, when he went five innings, allowing one earned run while giving up three hits.
+- The righty last pitched on Sunday against the Arizona Diamondbacks, when he tossed four innings, allowing four earned runs while giving up six hits.

-- The 26-year-old has a 5.14 ERA and 6.4 strikeouts per nine innings across four games this season, while allowing a batting average of .278 to his opponents.
+- The 26-year-old has an ERA of 5.30, with 8.5 strikeouts per nine innings, in 10 games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.